 18 CFR 6 4.61(c)(1) Description (a) The number of generating units, including There will be one hydro generating unit in use. auxiliary units (Propane fueled 16 kW auxiliary/backup generator.)
 The capacity of each unit The nameplate capacity is 8 kW for the Marathon Magnaplus generator and 5 kW for the Canyon Hydro Pelton Turbine.
-Provisions, if any, for future units There are no provisions for future units. (b) The type of each hydraulic turbine(s) The turbine is a Canyon Hydro Pelton Turbine (5 kW, 200' head) driving a Marathon Magnaplus 8 kW generator. (c) A description of how the plant is to be The plant is a manual system. operated, manual or automatic Whether the plant is to be used for peaking The plant will not be used for peaking. (d)The estimated average annual Total energy production based on a 169 generation in kilowatt-hours or mechanical days operating season is estimated to be energy equivalent 12,168 - 16,201 kWh.
-207.5 (e) The estimated average head on the plant 237 ft. (f) The reservoir surface area in acres and, The steep gradient of McCorkle Creek does if known, the net and gross storage not produce a significant pooling behind the capacity diversion.
-The diversion is approximately 5997' above mean sea level (MSL). (g)The estimated minimum and The maximum hydraulic capacity is 0.5 cfs maximum hydraulic capacity of the plant and the minimum hydraulic capacity is 0 (flow through the plant) in cubic feet per cfs.
+Provisions, if any, for future units There are no provisions for future units. (b) The type of each hydraulic turbine(s) The turbine is a Canyon Hydro Pelton Turbine (5 kW, 200' head) driving a Marathon Magnaplus 8 kW generator. (c) A description of how the plant is to be The plant is a manual system. operated, manual or automatic Whether the plant is to be used for peaking The plant will not be used for peaking. (d)The estimated average annual Total energy production based on a 169 generation in kilowatt-hours or mechanical days operating season is estimated to be energy equivalent 12,168 - 16,201 kWh. (a) The estimated everage head on the plant 237 ft. (e) The estimated average head on the plant (f) The reservoir surface area in acres and, The steep gradient of McCorkle Creek does if known, the net and gross storage not produce a significant pooling behind the capacity diversion.
+The diversion is approximately capacity 5997' above mean sea level (MSL). (g)The estimated minimum and The maximum hydraulic capacity is 0.5 cfs maximum hydraulic capacity of the plant and the minimum hydraulic capacity is 0.3 cis (flow through the plant) in cubic feet per cfs.
 The needle nozzle turbine flow control second permits infinite flow adjustment, from 0 to maximum design flow.
 The flow versus power generation is nearly linear, so a flow of 0.1 cfs would generate approximately 1 kW; a flow of 0.5 cfs approximately 5 kW.
 A flow below 0.1 cfs still generates power but could restrict use of hydro to night time only, and utilizing the back-up propane generator during periods of higher electrical demand. (h) Estimated average flow of the stream or There is no good flow measurement data for the water body at the plant or point of diversion period of hydro plant operation.
 A study managed jointly by the US Forest Service and IAF will be conducted over several years beginning in 2020.
 A staff gauge has been installed in the stream bed above the diversion and a flowmeter on the inlet to the turbine to check flows and to allow management of stream flow below the diversion to be no less than 50% of total stream flow.
 The method is as follows: (1) Determine total stream flow in McCorkle Creek using the installed staff gauge.
 (2) Divide the measured flow by 2 to determine allowable flow to the Turbine.
-(3) Adjust the needle nozzle control on the turbine inlet until the
+(3) Adjust the needle nozzle control on the turbine inlet until the ultrasonic flow meter indicates the proper flow.
+(4) The flow in the streambed will be the required 50% of total stream flow.
+Mean average flow is estimated to be 2 -3 cfs based on a StreamStats Flow Statistics Report dated April 13, 2017 provided by the US Forest Service.
+(See Attachment 1) The report shows flows from May through October to range from a high of 10.6 cfs to a low of 0.43 cfs.
+The McCorkle Creek flow study will provide actual numbers throughout the season, allowing mean average flow to be calculated each year, and a long term average mean over several years.